How to carve patterns Part 5 ~ Higaki and Kumikikko~

 1.How to carve Higaki

-Carve the sketch with a triangular chisel and make incisions with a sharp chisel.
+Carve the pattern lines with a triangular chisel, then make incisions along the necessary edges using a sharp chisel.

-Next, use a flat chisel to cut off the corners of the part that will go under the braid.
+Use a flat chisel to shave off the corners of the parts that go underneath.

 2.How to carve Kumikikko

-Next, as with Higaki, use a flat chisel to remove the corners of the part that goes under.
+Just like in the Higaki pattern, use a flat chisel to shave the corners of the parts that appear to go underneath.

 組亀甲の木彫り完成